Dough133 Assembly: Building a DIY Sourdough Proofer

 The heater has one wire with two conductors for powering the heating element, and another wire with two smaller conductors for powering the fan.
 These wires will be routed through the side of the cooler to the EBox.
 I prepared an additional 4-conductor wire so the EBox can communicate with the temperature sensor inside the cooler.
 I cut this wire to be the same length as the heater’s fan wire.
 The 4 conductors are soldered to the bottom of a 4-socket Dupont header.
 I use heat-shrink to cover the solder joints.

-Solder 4-conductor wire to Dupont header for temperature mount
+Soldered 4-conductor wire with Dupont header

-Solder 4-conductor wire to Dupont header for temperature mount
+Soldered 4-conductor wire with Dupont header

 The header is then mounted in the insert.